uri-raviv-lab/dplus-dev/PythonInterface/README.md

 ﻿
 This document was last updated on August 13 2025, for dplus-v5.2.2.

-# The Dplus Python API
+# The Dplus Python API and how to use it

 The D+ Python API allows using the D+ backend from Python, instead of the ordinary D+ application.